DJI Osmo Pocket 3 vs C400 3-in-1: Which Action Camera is for ii?

 Introduction

-If you're a content creator, vlogger, or simply looking for a portable camera to capture your adventures, you've probably come across two interesting options: the DJI Osmo Pocket 3 and the C400 3-in-1 by SJCAM.
-Both promise excellent video quality in a compact format, but they take very different approaches.
-Here are the most important pros and cons of each to help you decide.
+If you are a content creator, vlogger or simply looking for a portable camera to capture your adventures, you have probably come across two interesting options: the DJI Osmo Pocket 3 and the C400 3-in-1 from SJCAM.
+Both promise excellent video quality in a compact format, but they have very different approaches.
+Here I present the most important pros and cons of each one to help you decide.

 DJI Osmo Pocket 3